wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/proximity-switches-hardware/hall-effect-sensor-to-roborio.svg
+   :alt: A magnetic proximity switch hooked up to a DIO channel of the roboRIO.

 Magnetic proximity switches are activated when a magnet comes within a certain range of the sensor.
 Accordingly, they are "no-contact" switches - they do not require contact with the object being sensed.